 Lakeland is a city of about 107,000 people located in the heart of central Florida.
 The biggest city in Polk County, Lakeland offers something for everyone.
 Downtown Lakeland is thriving, with a phenomenal food scene, a farmers market, food truck rallies, and more.

-Lakeland, Florida, is a growing city that features a fun local vibe, a delectable local food scene, a thriving small business community, and many things to do.
-It’s affordable, fun, safe, and family-friendly.
-All of these qualities make Lakeland a great place to live and call home.
+Lakeland, Florida, is a great place to live and call home.
+It is a growing city that features a fun local vibe, a delectable local food scene, a thriving small business community, and many things to do.
+Lakeland is also affordable, fun, safe, and family-friendly.

 So how much does it cost to live in Lakeland?
 What is the city like?
 Why are there so many swan-themed businesses and statues around, anyway?
 Lakeland is full of interesting things.
 Read on to learn more about this grand city.